ColinOrr/colinorr.github.io/_posts/2016-01-21-visual-studio-code-snippets.md

 <img alt="boxcar demo" width="720" height="235" data-video="/public/images/visual-studio-code-snippets/boxcar.gif" />

 MSpec expects your specification statements to\_be\_in\_boxcar\_case.
-This is tedious compared to typing statements with the space key.
-So I've included a [AutoHotKey][3] script to convert anything surrounded in quotes on the current line into the correct format.
+This is tedious to type compared with using the space key.
+I've included a [AutoHotKey][3] script to convert anything surrounded in double quotes on the current line into the correct format.

   1. Install [AutoHotKey][3]
   2. Double-click on **Boxcar.ahk** in your snippets folder